MSc Finance - relaunching in September 2024

 How you’ll study

-Financial Analysis is an eight-week short course, delivered 100% online.
+Our Fintech and Big Data course is delivered part-time, 100% online.
 You can study with us anywhere in the world and manage your study hours to suit you.

 Part of our MSc Finance, this course is taught at Masters level.